-The Sustainable Farming Assurance Programme (SFAP) supports companies in the feed and food supply chain to source responsibly produced commodities that are free from deforestation and land-conversion (DCF).
+The Sustainable Farming Assurance Programme (SFAP) supports companies in the feed and food supply chain to source responsibly produced commodities that are free from deforestation and land-conversion (DCF) and have a low carbon footprint.

 SFAP’s solutions are third-party verified, cost-efficient and scalable and apply to all arable crops in all regions of the world.
 SFAP’s approach is recognised as one of the top 3 approaches towards zero-deforestation by Profundo and is approved under the FEFAC soy sourcing guidelines 2021 edition.
 Good practices in the following domains are guaranteed: